-Metro Bank is not the only stock that insiders are buying.
-For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.
+Metro Bank is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

 Does Metro Bank Boast High Insider Ownership?

-Of course Metro Bank may not be the best stock to buy.
-So you may wish to see this free collection of high quality companies.
+But note: Metro Bank may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.